John M. Walker: Biography

 He was a great cancer surgeon, who had been stricken with polio.
 A strong and purposeful man.
 I told him of our local doc's advise and he said "You have no choice - none at all - you must treat this child.
 You must do all you can to keep her alive" and he went on to tell me of the strides in the field and of the importance of hope.
 So we treated her, and we watched her die before our eyes, but we also saw the wonders of remission and the dedication of the nurses and doctors, and we saw progress and we knew his advice was right.
 Six months later when it was all over - I thought back with gratitude for this sensible advice ...

 Walker had a second career as an investment banker.
 He became a managing partner in G. H. Walker & Co., founded by his father in 1900, and a limited partner in Alex.
 Brown & Sons.
 In 1971, he retired to a farm in Easton, Maryland which for two decades he ran profitably for a third career.
 He spent summers with his extended family in Kennebunkport, Maine.

 In 1989, President Bush appointed Walker's eldest son District Judge John M. Walker Jr. to the United States Court of Appeals for the Second Circuit.
 Bush told a White House lawyer "It's the least I can do for someone whose father did so much for me.
 Besides, Johnny's as well qualified as anyone else for the position."

-Walker died in 1990 of an aneurysm, Kennebunkport.
+Walker died in 1990 of an aneurysm, in a hospital in Biddeford, Maine.